Insider Buying: OppFi Inc CEO - GuruFocus.com

 On May 24, 2023, Todd Schwartz, CEO and 10% Owner of OppFi Inc (OPFI, Financial), purchased 3,688 shares of the company's stock.
-This recent insider buying activity has caught the attention of investors and market analysts alike, as it may signal a positive outlook for the company.
+This recent insider buying activity has sparked interest among investors and analysts, as it may signal a positive outlook for the company.

 Who is Todd Schwartz?

 Todd Schwartz is the CEO and a 10% Owner of OppFi Inc. He has been instrumental in the growth and development of the company, leading it through various stages of expansion.
-With his extensive experience in the financial services industry, Schwartz has been able to guide OppFi Inc towards success and innovation in the market.
+With a strong background in finance and management, Schwartz has been able to steer the company towards success in the competitive financial services industry.

 About OppFi Inc

 OppFi Inc is a financial technology company that focuses on providing accessible and affordable financial services to everyday consumers.
-The company aims to bridge the gap between traditional banking services and the needs of non-prime borrowers, offering a range of products and services designed to help consumers improve their financial health.
-By leveraging advanced technology and data analytics, OppFi Inc is able to provide personalized financial solutions to its customers, helping them achieve their financial goals.
+The company offers a range of products and services, including personal loans, credit building tools, and financial education resources.
+OppFi Inc aims to empower consumers by providing them with the tools and resources they need to improve their financial health and achieve their financial goals.

 Insider Buying Analysis

-Over the past year, Todd Schwartz has purchased a total of 391,651 shares and has not sold any shares.
-This indicates a strong belief in the company's future prospects and performance.
-The overall insider transaction history for OppFi Inc shows a total of 73 insider buys and 5 insider sells over the past year.
-This trend suggests that insiders are confident in the company's growth potential and are willing to invest their own money in the stock.
+Over the past year, Todd Schwartz has purchased a total of 380,183 shares and has not sold any shares.
+This recent purchase of 3,688 shares further demonstrates his confidence in the company's future prospects.
+The insider transaction history for OppFi Inc shows a total of 70 insider buys over the past year, while there have been only 5 insider sells during the same period.
+This trend suggests that insiders are generally bullish on the company's prospects and believe that the stock is undervalued.

 Stock Price and Valuation

 On the day of Todd Schwartz's recent purchase, shares of OppFi Inc were trading at $2.18 apiece, giving the stock a market capitalization of $33.553 million.
-The price-earnings ratio of the stock is 55.00, which is higher than the industry median of 26.81 and higher than the company's historical median price-earnings ratio.
+The price-earnings ratio is 55.00, which is higher than the industry median of 26.79 and higher than the company's historical median price-earnings ratio.
 This suggests that the stock may be overvalued compared to its peers and its historical trading levels.

 However, it is essential to consider the GF Value, an intrinsic value estimate developed by GuruFocus.
 The GF Value is calculated based on the following three factors: